hypercube-software/Audio-Workshops/site/docs/midi-sequencer.md

 Unfortunately the way MIDI clocks are designed is not very accurate:

-- If you send an **0xF8** in the middle of many note messages, there is zero chances that your timing is gonna be OK.
+- If you send an **0xF8** in the middle of many note messages, there are zero chances that your timing is gonna be OK.
 - The right way to do it is to use a separate MIDI cable dedicated to the clock event
 - This clock event should never stop, especially when pause/continue events are used because every time you stop and start the clock you need few seconds to stabilize the tempo.